6 Dimensions of Data Quality, Examples, and Measurement

 • a.
 Completeness Check – Missing Records Example

 Completeness DQ dimension Missing Record-iCEDQ You are an eligible voter, but at the voting booth, the record with your name is missing from the voter’s list.
-This is an example of a missing record for the completeness data quality dimension.
+This is an example of a missing record under the completeness data quality dimension.

 Completeness DQ dimension Missing Record-iCEDQ

 You are an eligible voter, but at the voting booth, the record with your name is missing from the voter’s list.
-This is an example of a missing record for the completeness data quality dimension.
+This is an example of a missing record under the completeness data quality dimension.

 • b.
 Completeness Check – Null Attribute Example